-If it has been marketed well, after your home has been placed on the market, it will have generated sufficient interest to garner at least one, and hopefully multiple offers.
+When presented appropriately (this includes pricing strategy), after your home has been placed on the market, it will have generated sufficient interest to garner at least one, and hopefully multiple offers.

 After a contract is signed & accepted, the parties enter into an escrow period where all financing is verified by an independent title company, and title is readied for transfer.
-The value of your home will generally decline if it “falls out” of escrow, for then the property has a stigma even if the deal falling apart is no fault of the property.

 More valuable articles:

 How to price to sell and still make a profit